 It’s no secret to those who know me that I’ve struggled with finishing my novel Deemed Responsible.
 In the spring, I was lucky to come across help in the form of a writing guru named Jeff Lyons.

-Lately, I’ve been tinkering with a commercial website I own, searching for a solution to its dwindling traffic and came across no less of a guru but in the area of business content.
+When I'm not fiction writing, I work on commercial websites always searching for a solution to building traffic for business content.
 It struck me how there’s a link between the novelist's craft of telling a good story and writing good content for the web.

-Where content strategists call for taking time to look at a target audience and developing an editorial plan based on whatever path those customers are on, Lyons calls for taking time to reign in our writing by outlining our story based on the main character's growth arc.
+Where content strategists call for taking time to look at a target audience and developing an editorial plan based on whatever path those customers are on, someone like Lyons would call for taking time to use the tools of storytelling to develop an outline for a story based on the main character's growth arc because of the product.

-The tool he suggests, one with a long history of use in various forms, is the premise line.
+The tool he suggests, one with a long history of use in various forms, is called the premise line and is the method he teaches.
 Used correctly, the exercise keeps the writer's story on track.

 You can find more about Jeff Lyons and his tool box on Amazon.